 Environment, a division of the Operations & Recreation Department, is the keeper of St. Louis Park’s natural resources.
-We work to protect and restore our varied natural resources, including a diverse urban tree population, a wide array of wildlife, 28 water bodies and Westwood Hills Nature Center.
-Stewardship of these resources is vital...
+We work to protect, restore and enhance our varied natural resources, including a diverse urban tree population, a wide array of wildlife, 28 water bodies and Westwood Hills Nature Center.
+Stewardship of these resources...

-Newly planted trees: Immediately after planting, all tree roots are in the original root ball area.
+Newly planted trees: Immediately after planting, all tree roots are in the original root ball area (area under wood mulch).
 Until new roots grow into the soil of the planting site, water the original root ball area and just beyond this area.
-The root ball area may dry out faster than the surrounding soil, so check the moisture in this area frequently for the first growing...
+The root ball area may dry out faster than the surrounding soil, so check the moisture in this area frequently...